noelalfaro/Machismo-Poster-Project/README.md

 With the theme of resistance, created a website acting as a digital poster.

 I combined html/css with javascript to make an interactive & responsive site that speaks about the dangerous consequences of machismo and misogyny in Latin America.
+I provide English and Spanish translations throughout the site to be able to get the message across to more people.

 [live site](https://web-poster-noel.glitch.me/)
 ## Video Walkthrough